RoryBr1/Milestone-3/README.md

 ## Overview

-JunkFood Vegan is a data-centric web project build as part of the [CodeInstitute](http://www.codeinstitute.net/) Full-Stack Software Development Course.
+JunkFood Vegan is a data-centric web project build as part of the _[CodeInstitute](http://www.codeinstitute.net/) Full-Stack Software Development Course._
-It is a dynamic recipe website built with two users in mind; the end user, and the site administrator.
+It is a dynamic recipe website built with two users in mind; the _end user_, and the site _administrator_.

 The end user can browse, view and share recipes.
 The site administrator - once authenticated - can add, edit, delete and categorize recipes using an intuitive web interface.
+Recipe entries include information such as preparation time, ingredients, instructions and an image.

 The website is fully responsive, utilizing simple and colourful design language and an intuitive information structure.